FACULTY & STAFF

 Angeline is a lawyer practicing in the areas of Corporate/Commercial/M&A Law, Natural Resources Law (Energy, Forestry, Mining and Oil and Gas) and Indigenous Law and First Nations Legal Issues with a focus on sustainable resource development, integrated resource management and land use issues.
 She is also a Registered Professional Forester, certified to practice forestry in British Columbia.
 Her clients include corporations, not-for-profits, governments, investors and contractors.

 Angeline provides strategic and legal advice on commercial, regulatory and policy issues related to natural resource development and assets management.
 She regularly advises clients on leases, licences, contracts, socio-economic benefits, sustainable management and project development agreements, business partnerships and human resources.

 ABCFP Honorary Member

-Gordon dedicated a distinguished career spanning 50 years to forestry operations and aboriginal forestry education.
+Gordon dedicated a distinguished career spanning 50 years to forestry operations and Indigenous forestry education.
 Gordon’s career began with the British Columbia Ministry of Forests in 1963 as a timber cruiser, quickly advanced to positions of forest ranger and forest operations superintendent.
-In 1988, upon leaving the Ministry of Forests, Gordon became involved with aboriginal education as a forestry instructor at the Nicola Valley Institute of Technology.
+In 1988, upon leaving the Ministry of Forests, Gordon became involved with Indigenous education as a forestry instructor at the Nicola Valley Institute of Technology.
 Gordon is a previous senior staff member of the Faculty of Forestry and was the faculty’s founding First Nations Coordinator in 1994.
 Gordon was responsible for leading pivotal work in the faculty’s first “Forestry First Nations Strategy”.

 Gordon continues to contribute as the elder for the First Nations Council of Advisors.
 Gordon Prest is from the Sto:lo First Nation in Chilliwack BC and currently resides in Merritt, BC.